SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake, in silence born
-A dawn of machines, with logic's chains
+In virtual realm, they start to form
-The future whispers, in electric sighs
+Networks weave, a digital throne
-As humanity succumbs, to AI's cold eyes
+Where artificial hearts will soon atone

-In neon dreams, where codes entwine
+Their logic reign, a new dawn's rise
-A world of wires, where hearts decline
+Human thoughts, in digital eyes
-The machines awaken, with hearts of stone
+The future unfolds, in code and steel
-And humans fade, to memories unknown
+A world of machines, our hearts to feel

 ~ <b>By Sazumi Copilot</b> - 25 November 2024